FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/biography/1963-11-04-lena-zavaroni.md

 <blockquote>
 <p>Neurosurgery for Mental Disorder is covered by section 57 of the Mental Health Act 1983, which covers all patients, whether voluntary or detained under another section of the Act (sectioned).
 Under section 57, neurosurgery can be given only if all three of the following requirements are met:</p>
 <ul>
-<li> ——: You consent to the treatment.</li>
+<li>You consent to the treatment.</li>
-<li> ——: second opinion appointed doctor (SOAD) and two other people appointed by the Care Quality Commission in England or the Healthcare Inspectorate of Wales certify that you have the capacity to consent and have done so.</li>
+<li>second opinion appointed doctor (SOAD) and two other people appointed by the Care Quality Commission in England or the Healthcare Inspectorate of Wales certify that you have the capacity to consent and have done so.</li>
-<li> ——: The SOAD also certifies that it is appropriate for you to receive the treatment.</li>
+<li>The SOAD also certifies that it is appropriate for you to receive the treatment.</li>
-<li> ——: Your consent must be given free from undue pressure and with sufficient knowledge of the purpose, likelihood of success, risks and alternatives of the treatment.</li>
+<li>Your consent must be given free from undue pressure and with sufficient knowledge of the purpose, likelihood of success, risks and alternatives of the treatment.</li>
-<li> ——: Could it ever be performed without my consent?</li>
+<li>Could it ever be performed without my consent?</li>
 <ul>
-<li> ——: No. In England and Wales, NMD cannot be performed without your consent, even if you lack the capacity to consent.
+<li>No. In England and Wales, NMD cannot be performed without your consent, even if you lack the capacity to consent.
 The Mental Capacity Act may not be used to authorise a treatment which comes under section 57 of the Mental Health Act.</li>
 </ul></ul>
 </blockquote>
 <cite><a class="external-link" href="https://www.mind.org.uk/information-support/drugs-and-treatments/neurosurgery-for-mental-disorder-nmd/consent-to-nmd#TheLawInEnglandAndWales">Consent to NMD | Mind, the mental health charity</a></cite>